neue-dev/PhO-2-Official/README.md

 > Note to devs: the semantic library can be built using the command `npx gulp build` (inside the `libs/semantic/` folder), after which the resulting `libs/semantic/dist/` folder can be copied into the project as `src/public/semantic/`.

+Note to devs: the semantic library can be built using the command `npx gulp build` (inside the `libs/semantic/` folder), after which the resulting `libs/semantic/dist/` folder can be copied into the project as `src/public/semantic/`.

 <br>

 <p align="center">